baxters4karma/seo-refactor/README.md

 ## Usage

+This layout is designed for "desktop", so you may notice that some of the elements don't look like the Mock-Up when viewed at a resolution smaller than 768px.
+Future lessons will teach how to make elements "responsive" so that the  web application is optimized for any screen size.

 This particular website is best viewed on a wider screen and was not built with the mobile first method.
 Please note the repositioning aspects were not yet incorporated since that is included in Module 2 work.

 ### Screenshots after Code Refactor